Zeth Höglund

-Carl Zeth "Zäta" Konstantin Höglund (29 April 1884 – 13 August 1956) was a leading Swedish communist politician, anti-militarist, author, journalist and mayor (finansborgarråd) of Stockholm (1940–1950).
+Carl Zeth "Zäta" Konstantin Höglund (29 April 1884 – 13 August 1956) was a Swedish politician, anti-militarist, author, journalist and mayor (finansborgarråd) of Stockholm (1940–1950).

 Höglund can be credited as the founder of the Swedish Communist movement.
 Zeth Höglund went on many meetings in Bolshevik Russia and was elected to the Comintern Executive Committee in 1922.
 In 1926, he returned to the Social Democratic party but still chose to define himself as a communist.

 Biography

 Early years

 Zeth Höglund grew up in Gothenburg in a lower-middle-class family.
 His father, Carl Höglund, worked as a merchant in leather and later became a shoemaker.
 Zeth was the youngest of ten children.
 He was also the only son, and hence had nine big sisters.

 His parents were very religious but disliked the church hierarchy and the way preachers and governments used religion to influence people.
 Höglund would later become an atheist.